Continued adventures in health care

 It was as if I guy who painted my house last year showed up today and said, “Listen, I know you paid and I gave you a receipt and all.
 But I just realized my assistant Johnny was working that day, so you owe me $1,500 more.”

 So now, as the Senate Finance Committee passes the health care reform bill, my hospital bill is now “under investigation.”
 No, I don’t think Congress is going to save me.
 No I don’t think the reform is going to do anything to help my situation.
-Yes, I realize if I lived a traditional life and worked in a regular job, I could have an affordable and decent insurance.
+Yes, I realize if I lived a traditional life and worked in a regular job where the employer had implemented the best health insurance plan to ensure that the employees could afford its cost and made the most of the benefits it provided, I could have affordable and decent insurance.
 But I don’t.
 I pay more than $10,000 a year for insurance that doesn’t cover what most policies do.
 I appreciate and need doctors to take care of my family, but the billing process as it relates to insurance companies has gone so far off the deep end, it seems impossible to navigate.

 But, hey, I guess I can look at it this way.
 The vasectomy only cost me $1,000 and it guarantees I won’t have to go through all of this again.
 That’s a bargain at twice the price.